 6. Jury Committee

-6.1 The Clarivate Analytics (formerly Thomson Reuters) Information Science Doctoral Dissertation Proposal Scholarship Jury is composed of seven members, appointed by the Chair of the Information Science Education Committee, who serve for one year.
+6.1 The Clarivate Analytics Doctoral Dissertation Proposal Scholarship Jury is composed of seven members, appointed by the Chair of the Education and Professional Advancement Committee, who serve for one year.
 It should be made up of at least one non- academic researcher, one practitioner (neither a researcher nor an academic) and three information science educators, one of whom is clearly a researcher.

 6.2 Members of the Jury may be reappointed once.